aza-ali/speech-to-text-in-python/README.md

     **Run this in your terminal, not in Python.**

+2. Download FFmpeg:

+Go to the official FFmpeg download page: FFmpeg Downloads.
+Under the "Windows" section, download the build from gyan.dev (or another trusted source).
+Choose the Static build for Windows.

 ### Usage

 1.  **Save the Script:** Save the Python code as `speech_to_text.py`.